hihipy/linkedin-banner-wordcloud-generator/README.md

 ### Saving Outputs

 The word cloud image is saved as `linkedin_banner.png`, fitting the LinkedIn banner size.
 The terms with their adjusted weights are saved in `common_words.txt`.

+### File Size Management

+The script ensures the output image file size is under 3MB.
+If the initial file size exceeds this limit, the image quality is adjusted downwards in increments until the file size is within the acceptable range.

 ## Customization